The following contains spoilers for The Walking Dead comic.

 Mercer (it’s unknown whether that is his first name or surname…not entirely unlike the similarly mononymatic Negan) is introduced in the comic’s New World Order arc and remains in the series through to the very end.
 Yes, we’re coming up on the end of the written material for The Walking Dead.
 After New World Order comes The Rotten Core, and then the final Rest in Peace.
 Mercer is around for each one and plays a pretty enormous role throughout.
 Mercer is the lead officer of the Commonwealth Military.

 The Commonwealth is a sprawling collection of communities with a population nearing 50,000 people.
-It’s first discovered by Eugene via radio in the comic and that appears to be where Eugene, Ezekiel, and Yumiko are headed in the show as well.
+It’s first discovered by Eugene via radio in the comic and is where Eugene, Ezekiel, Yumiko, and Princess find themselves now.
 The Commonwealth is essentially the first nation-state in The Walking Dead universe and by far the largest society in the series.
 A community of that magnitude requires a lot of martial backing to keep citizens safe from both the undead and the social strife of living among so many other people during the post-apocalypse.
 Mercer just so happens to be the one man capable enough to lead that military effort.

 Mercer comes from a military background, having been a marine in his previous life.
 He’s very much the strong, silent type of sidekick that The Walking Dead has enjoyed bringing into the fold over the years including characters like Tyreese, Abraham, and Dwight.
 Mercer might be the most dynamic of them all though.
 For while Mercer is the consummate soldier, he also realizes that something is fundamentally wrong with the society in which he lives.
 The Commonwealth is pretty close to a utopia as far as post-apocalyptic societies come in The Walking Dead.
 People within The Commonwealth’s walls are able to do things like eat out at restaurants, watch live football games, and just generally live their lives the way they were before.
 That peace in serenity, however, comes at a cost.